CHAPTER EIGHT THE REFORMATION

 INVOLVEMENT THROUGH HYMNS

 The third significant thing is that Luther sought ways to re-involve people in the worship ceremony.
 In the centuries leading up to Luther’s time, the songs of the service had increasingly been sung by trained choirs.
 The common people could not join along in this music, and moreover the language of the texts was Latin, which the common people could no longer understand.
 While Luther was not averse to preserving the use of Latin in certain worship contexts, such as for university congregations, yet for the common people he led the way in putting the texts of traditional worship into the language currently in use: in his case, German.
 The next problem was to find melodies which the common people could sing.
 Luther’s solution was to paraphrase the traditional texts of the ordinary into rhyming lines, and then have them sung to contemporary tunes, tunes with a definite beat (as opposed to chanting).
 These are the kind of melodies we call “hymn tunes”.
 Luther provided many of these tunes himself.
-In his suggestions for service for common people called the “German Mass,” Luther provided a hymn version of the Sanctus.
+In his suggestions for a service for common people called the “German Mass,” Luther provided a hymn version of the Sanctus.
 As time went by, Luther also wrote hymn versions of the Creed, Lord’s Prayer, and Nunc Dimittis.

 Other Lutherans provided hymn versions of the Gloria and Lamb of God, and translated an existing chant to use at theKyrie.1 Each region of Germany created its own worship service based on ideas from traditional worship, and not all of them used hymns at all these possible places.
 Hymns for the Gloria and the Lamb of God were the ones most generally used.
 Generally, the Kyrie was sung in its short form, and the Creed and Sanctus were kept in their prose versions.Lutheran Book of Worship, on page 120, presents a list of hymns which can be used to substitute for the items of the traditional service.